MinaProtocol/mina/rfcs/0029-smart-contracts.md

   - Program style is less data-oriented and more logic-oriented.
 * All of the benefits of WASM for constraints and witnesses, except those specific to WASM.
-* Transaction sender does not need to perform an expensive computation (proving).
-  - This allows low-power devices to trigger smart contracts.
-* User experience is better.
-  - Smart contract authors only send the minimum necessary information: the constraint system generator and the witness generator.
-  - Transation senders only send the transaction and any other necessary information.
-No extra computation or data is needed.

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions